VideojogosLusofona/color-shape-links-ai-competition/doc/04_thinker.md

 using ColorShapeLinks.Common;
 using ColorShapeLinks.Common.AI;

-public class MyAIThinker : AbstractThinker
+namespace MyAISolution.MyAI
 {
+    public class MyThinker : AbstractThinker
+    {
         // Maximum depth
         private int maxDepth;

         // The Setup() method, optional override
         public override void Setup(string str)
         {
             // Try to get the maximum depth from the parameters if (!int.TryParse(str, out maxDepth))
             {
                 // If not possible, set it to 3 by default maxDepth = 3;
             }
         }

         // The ToString() method, optional override
         public override string ToString()
         {
             return base.ToString() + "D" + maxDepth;
         }

         // The Think() method (mandatory override) is invoked by the game engine public override FutureMove Think(Board board, CancellationToken ct) {

             // Invoke minimax, starting with zero depth (FutureMove move, float score) decision =
                 Minimax(board, ct, board.Turn, board.Turn, 0);

             // Return best move
             return decision.move;
         }

         // Minimax implementation
         private (FutureMove move, float score) Minimax(
             Board board, CancellationToken ct,
             PColor player, PColor turn, int depth)
         {
             // Move to return and its heuristic value (FutureMove move, float score) selectedMove;

             // Current board state
             Winner winner;

             // If a cancellation request was made... if (ct.IsCancellationRequested)
             {
                 // ...set a "no move" and skip the remaining part of the algorithm selectedMove = (FutureMove.NoMove, float.NaN);
             }
             // Otherwise, if it's a final board, return the appropriate evaluation else if ((winner = board.CheckWinner()) != Winner.None) {
                 if (winner.ToPColor() == player)
                 {
                     // AI player wins, return highest possible score selectedMove = (FutureMove.NoMove, float.PositiveInfinity);
                 }
                 else if (winner.ToPColor() == player.Other())
                 {
                     // Opponent wins, return lowest possible score selectedMove = (FutureMove.NoMove, float.NegativeInfinity);
                 }
                 else
                 {
                     // A draw, return zero
                     selectedMove = (FutureMove.NoMove, 0f);
                 }
             }
             // If we're at maximum depth and don't have a final board, use
             // the heuristic
             else if (depth == maxDepth)
             {
                 selectedMove = (FutureMove.NoMove, Heuristic(board, player));
             }
             else // Board not final and depth not at max...
             {
                 //...so let's test all possible moves and recursively call Minimax()
                 // for each one of them, maximizing or minimizing depending on who's
                 // turn it is

                 // Initialize the selected move...
                 selectedMove = turn == player
                     // ...with negative infinity if it's the AI's turn and we're
                     // maximizing (so anything except defeat will be better than this) ?
 (FutureMove.NoMove, float.NegativeInfinity)
                     // ...or with positive infinity if it's the opponent's turn and we're
                     // minimizing (so anything except victory will be worse than this) : (FutureMove.NoMove, float.PositiveInfinity);

                 // Test each column
                 for (int i = 0; i < Cols; i++)
                 {
                     // Skip full columns
                     if (board.IsColumnFull(i)) continue;

                     // Test shapes
                     for (int j = 0; j < 2; j++)
                     {
                         // Get current shape
                         PShape shape = (PShape)j;

                         // Use this variable to keep the current board's score float eval;

                         // Skip unavailable shapes
                         if (board.PieceCount(turn, shape) == 0) continue;

                         // Test move, call minimax and undo move board.DoMove(shape, i);
                         eval = Minimax(board, ct, player, turn.Other(), depth + 1).score;
                         board.UndoMove();

                         // If we're maximizing, is this the best move so far? if (turn == player
                             && eval >= selectedMove.score)
                         {
                             // If so, keep it
                             selectedMove = (new FutureMove(i, shape), eval);
                         }
                         // Otherwise, if we're minimizing, is this the worst move so far? else if (turn == player.Other()
                             && eval <= selectedMove.score)
                         {
                             // If so, keep it
                             selectedMove = (new FutureMove(i, shape), eval);
                         }
                     }
                 }
             }

             // Return movement and its heuristic value return selectedMove;
         }

         // Heuristic function
         private float Heuristic(Board board, PColor color)
         {
             // Distance between two points
             float Dist(float x1, float y1, float x2, float y2)
             {
                 return (float)Math.Sqrt(
                     Math.Pow(x1 - x2, 2) + Math.Pow(y1 - y2, 2));
             }

             // Determine the center row
             float centerRow = board.rows / 2;
             float centerCol = board.cols / 2;

             // Maximum points a piece can be awarded when it's at the center float maxPoints = Dist(centerRow, centerCol, 0, 0);

             // Current heuristic value
             float h = 0;

             // Loop through the board looking for pieces for (int i = 0; i < board.rows; i++)
             {
                 for (int j = 0; j < board.cols; j++)
                 {
                     // Get piece in current board position Piece? piece = board[i, j];

                     // Is there any piece there?
                     if (piece.HasValue)
                     {
                         // If the piece is of our color, increment the
                         // heuristic inversely to the distance from the center if (piece.Value.color == color)
                             h += maxPoints - Dist(centerRow, centerCol, i, j);
                         // Otherwise decrement the heuristic value using the
                         // same criteria
                         else
                             h -= maxPoints - Dist(centerRow, centerCol, i, j);
                         // If the piece is of our shape, increment the
                         // heuristic inversely to the distance from the center if (piece.Value.shape == color.Shape())
                             h += maxPoints - Dist(centerRow, centerCol, i, j);
                         // Otherwise decrement the heuristic value using the
                         // same criteria
                         else
                             h -= maxPoints - Dist(centerRow, centerCol, i, j);
                     }
                 }
             }
             // Return the final heuristic score for the given board return h;
+        }
     }
 }
 ```